-The gap between the two populations has closed slightly comparing the proportion of HU graduates to enrollments.
+The gap between the two populations has widened slightly comparing the proportion of HU graduates to enrollments.

 Figure H: The diversity of SPSCC graduates and fall enrollment continues to rise.
-The gap between graduates and enrollment has decreased slightly.
+The gap between graduates and enrollment has increased this year.
 The percentage point differences in red font indicate the difference has widened from the prior measurement, while black font indicates the gap has narrowed or maintained.